slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

-> *'A man is free at the instant he wants to be.' -- Voltaire*
+> *"A man is free at the instant he wants to be."
+-- Voltaire*

 Your autonomy is your major legacy.